 Independent contractors (often called 1099 contractors in the US) are people who offer their professional services to clients.
 They are usually self-employed owners of small businesses that you hire for a fixed period of time or on a project basis.
 Every country has its own regulations that define their independence.
 According to the IRS, "The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done."

+One of the main factors in determining the relationship between the client and the independent contractor is the degree of control.
 If the payer in any way controls the work in terms of working hours or activities, the relationship might be viewed as employment.
 We've written in-depth about the differences between contractors and employees, so make sure to check out that article as well.

 Who is an employee?